-The Offshore Group’s cost model fulfills these requirements not only for companies that are new to manufacturing in Mexico but also for those who have well established production facilities in Mexico, and are looking to expand their presence using The Offshore Group shelter plan business model as competitive alternative to other means of establishing a manufacturing plant south of the border.
+The Offshore Group’s cost model fulfills these requirements not only for companies that are new to manufacturing in Mexico but also for those who have well established production facilities in Mexico, and are looking to expand their presence using The Offshore Group shelter plan business model that has evolved to become low-cost Manufacturing Environments in Mexico where foreign companies can leverage our economies of scale to reduce their costs and achieve operational predictability.
+Manufacturing Environments can be seen as a competitive alternative to other means of establishing a manufacturing plant south of the border.

 For example, when Offshore Group analysts are modeling labor costs they include possible overtime pay, performance bonuses, shift differentials, and the Mexico cost of every benefit that an employee is entitled to.
 This depends upon the region in which they are working.
 Our analysts also have a discussion and cost estimation on employee severance, which in Mexico is a cost incurred at the time of terminating a person who is a permanent hire, and a cost that is a challenge to accrue.